moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ### Leveraging QUIC

 The parallel nature of QUIC streams can provide improvements in the face of loss.
-A goal of MoQT is to design a streaming protocol to leverage the transmission benefits afforded by parallel QUIC streams as well exercising options for flexible loss recovery.
+A goal of MOQT is to design a streaming protocol to leverage the transmission benefits afforded by parallel QUIC streams as well exercising options for flexible loss recovery.
 Applying {{QUIC}} to HAS via HTTP/3 has